antw/polymer/README.md

       #navigation a#products {
         background-position: 0 -40px; }

-Flexo was been split out from [Kin][kin] in 2009 after it became clear that Merb was dead (R.I.P.), and a flexible image spriter was sorely needed on other projects.
+Flexo was split out from [Kin][kin] in 2009 after it became clear that Merb was dead (R.I.P.), and a flexible image spriter was sorely needed on other projects.
 Flexo is named after Bender's "good" twin in Futurama.

 Flexo follows the rules of [Semantic Versioning][semver] and uses [YARD][yard] for API documentation.